|Time span of the project||2017 - 2020

 The main beneficiaries of this project will be the staff and students of the School of Planning and Architecture at Maseno University (MU-SPA).
 In addition to the provision of 6 PhDs (2 VU and 4 local) and 8 Masters (all local), the project will contribute to curriculum development, interdisciplinary research, and tailor-made training and counselling services in the field of spatial planning for agribusiness and policy development.

-The contributions will be a joint effort of Dutch and Kenyan partners from scientific, business and governmental institutes, including the VU Amsterdam represented by CIS-VU, Athena Institute (FALW), Spatial Information Laboratory (SPINlab), Amsterdam Center for Entrepreneurship (ACE), and Amsterdam Centre for World Food Studies (FALW/FEWEB); the Dutch Alliance for Sustainable Urban Development in Africa (DASUDA); the Netherlands Enterprise Agency (RVO); and Moi University in Kenya.
+The contributions will be a joint effort of Dutch and Kenyan partners from scientific, business and governmental institutes, including the VU Amsterdam represented by CIS-VU, Athena Institute, Spatial Information Laboratory (SPINlab), Amsterdam Center for Entrepreneurship (ACE), and Amsterdam Centre for World Food Studies; Dutch Alliance for Sustainable Urban Development in Africa (DASUDA); Netherlands Enterprise Agency (RVO); and Moi University in Kenya.

 The project director is Prof Jacqueline Broerse, Athena Institute, VU.
 The project builds on ongoing research in Kenya on “sustainable livelihood improvement through innovative agricultural practices” (ASALI project) implemented by VU Amsterdam in collaboration with Moi University and South Eastern Kenya University (SEKU) .